nignite/tamagochi-secretnetwork/Readme.md

 ./scripts/1_build_optimize_all.sh
 ```

 This is done for compatability reasons.
-Namely, the optimizer container does not support workspaces and some crates fail to compile on ARM ased CPU's.
+Namely, the optimizer container does not support workspaces and some crates fail to compile on ARM based CPU's.

 The optimized contracts are generated in the artifacts/ directory.